j-sokol/bachelor-thesis/README.md

-# bachelor-thesis of FIT CTU in Prague.
+# bachelor-thesis on FIT CTU in Prague.